Marie Louis Amand Ansart, Marquis de Marisquelles: Military service and the revolution

 After returning to France; he joined the Kings Guard and became a confidant of King Louis XVI with whom he was close friends with.
 Through the royal connections he had with his father and his uncle; he was soon appointed captain of the Infantry.
 He remained in these positions until the beginning of the American colonies' struggle for independence.
 Knowing that he had no claim to the title of Marquis de Marisquelles, he set sail for the colonies in 1776.

-Upon arriving in the Massachusetts Bay Colony, he went to the State House in Boston, and provided his credentials to the court.
+Upon arriving in Massachusetts, he went to the State House in Boston, and provided his credentials to the court.
 He made a formal request that the Massachusetts colony would establish foundries for making iron cast cannons.
 Ansart stated that if the colony would pay the expenses for all land, buildings, machines and all other materials needed, then he would share his technique of furnishing superior cannons and supervise the making of all cannons.
 In exchange for his services he requested a pension and the rank of Colonel.
 Along with the rank of Colonel, he was given the title of Inspector of the Foundries of Massachusetts.

 On August 31, 1778, Ansart was appointed to help erect defenses for the French fleet stationed in Boston Harbor under Vice Admiral Count d'Estaing.
 Later that same year, as troops from Massachusetts to Newport, Rhode Island under the command of General John Sullivan, to whom he was appointed aide-de-camp.
 While stationed there, General James Mitchell Varnum arrived at the camp along with Marquis de Lafayette.
 During an assault in the Battle of Rhode Island, Ansart was injured which kept him incapacitated for the remainder of the Revolution.